BoC bans poultry products from 4 countries

 The Department of Agriculture (DA) also ordered the immediate suspension of the processing, evaluation of application and issuance of sanitary and phytosanitary import clearance for the said commodities.

-Agriculture Secretary Manny Pinol clarified that the Philippines will continue to accept poultry products from the United States, Canada and Australia.
+Agriculture Secretary Emmanuel Pinol clarified that the Philippines will continue to accept poultry products from the United States, Canada and Australia.

 “These three countries are exempted from the ban, mainly because they never had reported cases of Avian Flu or poultry diseases and also because they have always implemented stringent quarantine measures,” Piñol said.